 Mary’s theories have been developed through her education in physics, bio-mechanics, riding through the upper levels of dressage, and studying the best dressage riders of her time.
 She’s coached top riders such as long time student and successful Grand Prix rider Heather Blitz.
 Mary has a knack for communicating to the common dressage rider how talented dressage riders ride.
 While I have been studying Mary’s books and videos for decades, it wasn’t until this clinic where the riding position described below really clicked.

 Here are ten steps to rider alignment and body awareness I gleaned from my lesson:

 - Stirrup length: Adjust my stirrups so that there is a 90-degree bend in my knee.
 Initially this felt too short.

 - External alignment: Sitting on my horse, I align my ear, hip, and heel.
 (The picture above shows that my heel is slightly too far back.)

-- Toe in iron: The toe lightly rests in the iron as the thighs hold the majority of the rider’s weight (not the heel).
-Mary describes the feeling of kneeling at a church pew.
+- Toe in iron: My toe lightly rests in the iron as my thighs hold the majority of my weight (not my heel).
+Mary described to me the feeling of kneeling at a church pew.

 - Thigh and knee position: Then I rotate my thighs inward so that my thighs and knees seal to the saddle.
 The thighs and knees lightly hold to the saddle to distribute my weight along the horse’s back instead of resting my weight on my horse’s spine.